 The caste system, a hierarchical stratification of Indian society dating back many centuries, remains omnipresent.
-Most Christians come from the lower castes (a group called the Dalits, ostracized as 'Untouchables').
+Most Christians come from the lower castes (a group called the Dalits, ostracized as "Untouchables").
 Many converted from Hinduism partly to escape their hopeless situation, only to find the same barriers exist inside the church.
 Christians are often deliberately overlooked in the distribution of aid.
 Government restrictions make it virtually impossible for churches to receive assistance from abroad to run social projects.
 The work of Christian non-governmental organizations (NGOs) is similarly restricted.
+Foreign Contributions Regulation Act (FCRA) licenses of thousands of NGOs, including hundreds of faith-based organizations, lapsed after the government said the organizations did not apply for renewal in time.
+In addition, during the year the government suspended FCRA licenses of hundreds of NGOs, including some that were faith-based.

 Internet freedom has declined in recent years.
 There have been arrests for online activity, and internet shut-downs during times of perceived unrest and disinformation.
 There is a high level of physical violence; honor killings, acid throwing, mob beatings and other atrocities happen regularly all over the country.
 The police also have a reputation for corruption, brutality and mistreating Christians who are in custody.
-Another major problem for Christians is Maoists (otherwise known as Naxalites), who are Communist militants controlling some of the poorest rural regions of India.
-Christians living in Naxalitecontrolled areas are constantly monitored and cannot openly practice their faith.
+Another major problem for Christians is the Maoists (otherwise known as Naxalites), who are Communist militants controlling some of the poorest rural regions of India.
+Christians living in Naxalite-controlled areas are constantly monitored and cannot openly practice their faith.
 If they do, the Naxalites beat or even execute them.
-There are ongoing conflicts between India and its neighbors, especially Pakistan, China and Nepal.
+There are ongoing conflicts between India and its neighbors, especially Pakistan, China, and Nepal.

 Hinduism dominates India, followed by Islam.
-India has the second largest population of Muslims in the world, after Indonesia.
+India has the second-largest population of Muslims in the world, after Indonesia.
 Within Christianity, the fastest-growing communities are the non-traditional, including converts.
 Bureaucracy and corruption are notorious.
 If Christians try to build or renovate a church, they are likely to encounter red tape and opposition and be asked for bribes.
-The ethno-religious belong to traditional tribal religions, which pre-date the arrival of Hinduism and Buddhism in the country.

-2Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+1 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-3Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+2 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)